Energinet-DataHub/ARCHIVED-geh-charges/docs/local-development/README.md

 These are the basic steps to set up your own environment for development.

-1. Set up intrastructure in Azure using Terraform
+1. Set up infrastructure in Azure using Terraform
 2. Create database
 3. Publish Azure Functions
 4. Test by executing a business process